 The Barron Canyon is one of our area attractions, although for many years I wasn't aware of it.
 The hike/walk around the approximately 1 km trail takes one alongside the water, providing a 200 foot high viewpoint over this very canoe-able river.
 I have seen the views in winter and summer (from above and below) and I must admit this is a most beautiful experience.
 One should not be surprised to see, at various times and locations along the canyon, hikers, canoes, rock-climbers, wildlife of many descriptions, skiers or campers.
 This is a great day trip (by motorcycle too) from most places in the Valley and is only one of the many outdoor experiences available in this area.
 You may want to wait until black-fly and mosquito populations have subsided somewhat later in the summer unless you are comfortable protecting yourself from these.

 I hope you enjoy your visit!

-For those who need a great way to stay in touch with family and/or friends, or perhaps strike up new acquaintances, I have found that Facebook is perfect.
-Unlimited photos may be posted.
+Since my first note here concerning Facebook, Facebook has become a mega-popular site for staying in touch with friends and relatives.
+For those who need a great way to stay in touch or perhaps strike up new acquaintances, Facebook seems perfect.
 All you want to stay in touch.
-Check it out at http://www.facebook.com/ - free.
+Check it out for free.

 If anyone has any feedback positive and/or constructive), please let me know.
 Thank you.